Walter Oesau: Operation Barbarossa

-Oesau's III./JG 3 was then involved in Operation Barbarossa the invasion of Russia, launched on 22 June 1941.
-Oesau shot down his first Soviet aircraft on 24 June 1941, and by 30 June 1941 had reached his 60th victory, downing a Tupolev SB bomber.
+The Gruppe relocated to an airfield at Moderówka on 18 June where the Gruppe concluded their last preparations for Operation Barbarossa, the German invasion of the Soviet Union on 22 June 1941.
+At the start of the campaign, JG 3 was subordinated to the V. Fliegerkorps (5th Air Corps), under command of General der Flieger Robert Ritter von Greim, which was part of Luftflotte 4 (4th Air Fleet), under command of Generaloberst Alexander Löhr.
+These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing Ukraine and its capital Kiev.
+Oesau shot down his first Soviet aircraft on 24 June, and by 30 June 1941 had reached his 60th victory, downing a Tupolev SB bomber.
 Next day he downed three more SB bombers near Lvov (modern Lviv, Ukraine).
 This earned him his 3rd entry in the Wehrmachtbericht.
 On 10 July 1941, Oesau claimed 5 more aircraft and two more kills by 11 July 1941.
 On 12 July 1941, he shot down 7 Soviet aircraft in one sortie.
 In the five weeks since moving to the Eastern Front, Oesau was credited with 44 Soviet aircraft downed.
 He became the third pilot to reach 80 victories, the 80th kill an Ilyushin DB-3 bomber.
 He was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern) on same day.
 He was the third person to earn the Swords.
 He was again then wounded, receiving heavy splinter injuries in face and knee.
 A fortnight later he was transferred to the Western Front to take over JG 2.